 Should you allow your employees to use social media when at work?

 One short answer to this question is “it depends”.
+Context matters.
 If your employees are taxi drivers, then they obviously shouldn’t be using social media while driving.
-On the other hand, if your employees use social media to promote your company’s product or services, then yes, they should be allowed to use social media while at work.
+On the other hand, if employees use social media as part of their role — for example, to promote products, share expertise, or engage customers — then allowing responsible use during work hours becomes both practical and necessary.

 So what are some of the biggest pros of using social media at work?